robhagemans/monobit/YAFF.md

 _Metrics_ are properties that affect how the font is rendered.
 There are per-glyph metrics and global metrics.

 Global metrics are:
-- `direction`: Direction of writing.
-At present, only `left-to-right` or `right-to-left` are supported.
 - `line-height`: Vertical spacing between consecutive baselines.

 Per-glyph metrics are: